Skip to main content

 Read all the evidence through - does it support your case?
 If it doesn't, you don't have to send it to the tribunal (but if they ask if you had any evidence you didn't send them, you have to tell the truth).

-Work out how you will attend the hearing
+Work out how you will participate in the hearing

 If you are attending an in-person hearing, work out how you will get there and how long it will take the day before.
 The last thing you need is to add to your stress by getting lost, not being able to park, or being late.

 If you have a telephone or video hearing, make sure you understand how that is going to work.
-An online video hearing involves a link that you will need to use to connect to the tribunal from your laptop, tablet or smart phone.
-If you're not sure, ask your adviser, if you have one, or ask the tribunal service for help.
+If you have a video hearing you will usually be sent a link to test everything is working in advance.
+If you’re not sure, ask the tribunal service for help.

 See our guide on court and tribunal hearings by telephone or video for more information on how these types of hearings work.